 - 2″ bonded aluminum frame walls

-You can customize a camper to fit your camping style by choosing models that include onboard generators or solar power systems, back decks, faux fireplace, or large sliding doors.
+You can customize a camper to fit your camping style by choosing models that include onboard generators or solar power systems, back decks, faux fireplaces, or large sliding doors.

 The owners, Ron and Sherry Nash, design these RVs for backcountry camping, but the modern look works equally well in any standard RV park in any season of the year.